PathFinder: Advancing Path Loss Prediction for Single-to-Multi-Transmitter Scenario: Experiment

 \subsection{Experimental Setup}

 To facilitate comparison with SOTA methods, we utilize the publicly available RadioMap3DSeer (RM3D) dataset \citep{dataset}.
 RM3D accounts for varying building heights and transmitters deployed at different elevations, with these transmitters positioned at higher floors of the buildings.
 The dataset is generated through a combination of Intelligent Ray Tracing (IRT) and real-world maps, making it closely aligned with real-world applications \citep{dataset}.
 After processing, the dataset comprises a total of 700 urban building maps, with each image representing an area of \SI{256}{m} \(\times\) \SI{256}{m}.
 All simulations are conducted at a minimum resolution of one meter, resulting in final images with dimensions of 256 \(\times\) 256 pixels.
 Additionally, each urban map considers 80 transmitter locations, culminating in a total of 56,000 simulations.
+To evaluate the generalization performance of various models in entirely unseen scenarios, we incorporate the Rural dataset \ref{PMNet}.
+Given its limited size of only 328 images, this dataset is more suitable for cross-dataset testing rather than model training.
+This allows us to assess whether models can generalize to building layouts that differ significantly from the urban environments in RM3D.

+To improve generalization, all models are trained with random horizontal and vertical flipping (each with a probability of 0.5) as a default augmentation strategy.